Siegel Family Endowment Website

 To effectively illustrate the concept of the command line functionality, I animated the low fidelity wireframes in After Effects.
 I also used Principle to illustrate some of the micro-interactions.

-We are currently in the testing stage.
-Our main goals are to determine whether the information architecture is effective, and to discover user sentiments on the command line feature.
+After convincing SFE on the concept, we went into the testing stage.
+Our main goals were to discover whether the information architecture was effective, and to discover user sentiments on the command line experience.

-A point of discussion is the repeatedly flowed in content.
+A major point of contention was the repeatedly flowing content.
 Right now, if you ask for a module twenty times, the site will serve it twenty times in a row.
-There's been a debate the at the site should scroll to the first request of the module, so we are testing to see which experience works best for users.
+There's was much debate that around the site simply scrolling to the first request of the module, slightly veering away from the content.
+After testing with the different users, modules were surfaced on load and the content became anchors.